 Data stored in electronic or digital systems must be carefully managed and secured to prevent loss or unauthorized release of such data.
-Computing and Communications (C&C) has specific responsibility for the security of much of Memorial’s confidential and private data and, in order to meet this responsibility, C&C develops defenses with:
+Information Technology Services (ITS) has specific responsibility for the security of much of Memorial’s confidential and private data and, in order to meet this responsibility, ITS develops defenses with:

-C&C’s Data Classification Policy is a unit-specific policy applicable to administrative data for which C&C is entrusted with custody.
+ITS' Data Classification Policy is a unit-specific policy applicable to administrative data for which ITS is entrusted with custody.
 It provides a framework for classifying administrative data according to their level of sensitivity and defining the roles, responsibilities and in some cases the technologies for safeguarding the privacy, security, availability, and integrity of the data.

-In each case, where data is entrusted to C&C, the unit-specific policy requires that the data steward (i.e. the business unit responsible for the definition and collection of the data) works with C&C as custodian to classify the data as:
+In each case, where data is entrusted to ITS, the unit-specific policy requires that the data steward (i.e. the business unit responsible for the definition and collection of the data) works with ITS as custodian to classify the data as: